Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Processor/CPU/CPU.md

 ![](../../../../../../../Assets/Pics/Screenshot%202023-03-02%20at%204.11.10%20PM.png)
 <small>Computer Components: Top-Level View</small>

-Figure 1.1 depicts a simplified Von Neumann based compputer top-level components.
+Figure 1.1 depicts simplified Von Neumann-based computer top-level components.

 One of the processor’s functions is to exchange data with memory.
 For this purpose, it typically makes use of two internal (to the processor) registers:
 - a memory address register (**MAR**), which specifies the address in memory for the next read or write;